 Paradiso 27 is part militant, part mystical, and part polemical.
 The militant part focuses on the Church and the Papacy.

-In verse 11 “the soul who came first”, namely Saint Peter, begins to speak again.
-He gives vent to one of the Commedia’s toughest invectives against the Church, which takes up the first half of Paradiso 27, coming to conclusion in verse 66.
+In verses 10-11 the poet refers to the four saints with whom he has been speaking as “four torches” and indicates that the one of the four who came first, namely Saint Peter, begins to speak again.
+Saint Peter now gives vent to one of the Commedia’s toughest invectives against the Church, which takes up the first half of Paradiso 27, coming to conclusion in verse 66.

 The first Pope condemns the papacy in extraordinarily strong terms, calling the current Pope (Boniface VIII) a usurper and referring to the papal throne as vacant: